elliotclowes/learnt.me/Lab Notes/2024/Lab Notes - Week 02, 2024.md

 I've been thinking about how I need to condense my backups.
 At the moment they're spread over too many places and use too many bits of software to do.

 These are my current devices
-- MacBook Pro: my main computer.
+- MacBook Pro (MBP): my main computer.
-- Mac mini: essentially a server with some external hard drives attatched.
+- Mac mini (MM): essentially a server with some external hard drives attatched.
 - Unraid: my main storage server where my media files live.
 - Synology: this was replace by my Unraid server.
 However it currently isn't powering on, for some reason.